herrcristi/small-cpp-utils/README.md

 -   base64 (quick functions for base64 encode & decode)
 -   qhash (a quick hash function for buffers and null termination strings)
 -   util functions (like small::icasecmp for use with map/set, sleep, timeNow, timeDiff, toISOString, rand, uuid, ...)
+-   util functions set_timeout and set_interval to execute custom functions after a timeout interval

 #